Access Exam Day Instructions here

 Examplify is designed to safeguard exam integrity by securing a user’s device and preventing access to unauthorized resources, and by providing ID verification and remote proctoring solutions.

-Some Examplify services may operate while the Examplify application is closed in order to upload answer and proctoring files in the background, and to download Examplify updates.
+Some Examplify services may continue to operate while the Examplify application is closed in order to upload answer and proctoring files in the background, and to download Examplify updates.

-In the context of ExamID and ExamMonitor, with authorization from the user, Examplify will access the webcam, microphone, and screen recording capabilities for the purposes of ID verification and remote proctoring.
-Examplify will never access your webcam, microphone, or screen recording outside of an ID-verified or Monitored exam, and will clearly disclose in the application when these tools are in use.
+In the context of ExamID and ExamMonitor, with consent from the user, Examplify does access the webcam, microphone, and screen recording capabilities for the purposes of ID verification and remote proctoring.
+Examplify will never access your webcam, microphone, or screen recording outside of an ID-verified or monitored exam, and will clearly disclose in the application when these tools are in use.

-ExamSoft engaged an independent, third-party nationally recognized digital forensics expert firm, Stroz Friedberg LLC, to review the Examplify product and ExamSoft’s Data-Collection practices.
+No. ExamSoft engaged an independent, third-party nationally recognized digital forensics expert firm, Stroz Friedberg LLC, to review the Examplify product and ExamSoft’s data-collection practices in Fall 2020.
 Knowing that ExamSoft does not sell users’ personal information, and does not share users’ personal information, other than with service providers that are necessary for delivering exams, Stroz Friedberg, LLC confirmed the following facts:

 - ExamSoft does not receive or have access to any user payment information.